Ángela de Azevedo: Recent research on her biography

-Recent research has corroborated Barbosa Machado's version, showing on the basis of documents retrieved from Portuguese archives that Ângela de Azevedo was indeed born in the second half of the 17th Century, probably around year 1665, in Paredes da Beira, Portugal, daughter of Tomé de Azevedo, governor of the Castle Fortress of Almeida, and his wife Maria de Almeida.
+Recent research has corroborated Barbosa Machado's version, showing on the basis of documents retrieved from Portuguese archives that Ângela de Azevedo was indeed born in the second half of the 17th century, probably around 1665, in Paredes da Beira, Portugal, to Tomé de Azevedo, governor of the Castle Fortress of Almeida, and his wife Maria de Almeida.

-She was brought up in the Manor house of Azevedo, in Paredes da Beira, an estate that had belonged to her family since the Middle Ages, and where she married Francisco de Ansiâes de Figueiredo on November 1, 1693.
+She was brought up in the manor house of Azevedo, in Paredes da Beira, an estate that had belonged to her family since the Middle Ages, and where she married Francisco de Ansiâes de Figueiredo on November 1, 1693.
 She moved with her husband to nearby Soutelo do Douro, where she mostly spent the rest of her life and where she would die, sometime before 1723.
 She had no children from her marriage.
 Like her sister Luísa, who would inherit the Azevedo estate, Ângela de Azevedo was fluent in Portuguese, Spanish and Latin.
 This literary inclination and linguistic proficiency of the Azevedo family would be continued two generations later, namely through Ângela de Azevedo's grandnephew, the Jesuit Emanuel de Azevedo, author of several works that he published in Italy, in Latin and Italian.

 She wrote all her works in Spanish.
 Her play "El muerto disimulado (Presumed Dead)" has been recently re-edited, with a translation into English; in this work Ângela de Azevedo "posits a feminist discourse by constructing a protagonist, Jacinta, who breaks with the traditional female role of passive object to take control of narrative and emplotment as the speaking subject."

 Ângela de Azevedo is one of six known female playwrights of seventeenth century Spain.